Universal Rank Inference via Residual Subsampling with Application to Large Networks: Rank inference via residual subsampling

 \subsection{A universal RIRS test}

-The key ingredient of RIRS is subsampling the entries of $\widehat\bbW$.
+A key ingredient of RIRS is subsampling the entries of $\widehat\bbW$.
 Specifically, define i.i.d.
 Bernoulli random variables $Y_{ij}$ with $\mathbb{P}(Y_{ij}=1)=\frac{1}{m}$ for $1\leq i<j\leq n$, where $m$ is some positive integer diverging with $n$ at a rate that will be specified later.
 In addition, set $Y_{ji}=Y_{ij}$ for $i<j$.
 A universal RIRS test that works under the broad model \eqref{0908.1} takes the following form

 The effect of $m$ is to control on average how many entries of the residual matrix to aggregate for calculating the test statistic.
-It will be made clear in a moment that $m$ needs to grow to infinity in order for the central limit theorem to kick in.
-However, the growth rate cannot be too fast because otherwise the noise accumulation and the correlation in $\hat w_{ij}$ will make the asymptotic normality invalid.
+It will be made clear in a moment that $n^2/m$ needs to grow to infinity in order for the central limit theorem to take effect.
+However, the growth rate cannot be too fast because otherwise the noise accumulation and the correlation in $\hat w_{ij}$ would make the asymptotic normality invalid.

 The following conditions will be used in our theoretical analysis.

 \begin{cond} $\bbW$ is a symmetric matrix with independent and bounded upper triangular entries (including the diagonals) and $\mathbb{E}w_{ij}=0$ for $i\neq j$. \end{cond}